nova-thomas/The_LARK_Files/_readme.txt

 Instructions:
 To start the game, type ". ./StartGame"

 When you believe that you have figured out who murdered Sir Walter Oswald, find the Butler, and interact with him.
 He is the one who you will bring your findings to.
+You must gather 5 pieces of evidence before making the accusation.
+Luckily there are only 5 pieces of evidence!
+Some items are hidden though, so look closely!

 Common Commands: